Kippiii/jabberwocky-container-manager/README.md

 Used for managing containers used with the Jabberwocky project.

-## How to Build Install Executable
+## How to Build the Executable Files and Installer

 ```sh
 poetry install # Only do on first time